 Please enable JavaScript in your browser to complete this form.

-• All Purpose Flour – I generally use all purpose because that’s what we’re always likely to have on hand.
+• All Purpose Flour – I tend to use all purpose flour because that’s what we always have on hand.
 However, you’re welcome to experiment with whole wheat, durum wheat flour or equal parts semolina flour and all purpose flour.

 • Eggs – These are a requirement for binding the flour into your dough.

-• Water – The right amount of water will make or break your pasta dough.
-As you’ll see in the notes below, you’ll add water slowly to prevent it from being too dry or too sticky.
+• Water – The right amount of water must be added slowly to prevent it from being too dry or too sticky.

 You can try any of your favorite pasta sauces with your homemade bucatini – in fact, anything that you would serve with a spaghetti noodle works well with homemade bucatini.